Mapping g-factors and complex intervalley coupling in Si/SiGe by conveyor-mode shuttling: Introduction

+Measurement techniques for measuring $\EVS$ have been progressing from single QD site~\cite{Borselli11,Dodson22, McJunkin21}, via multiple sites~\cite{Hollmann20,Chen21, Wuetz2022, Marcks25} to full maps with high spatial resolution obtained with conveyor-mode spin shuttling~\cite{volmer24,Volmer25}.
 In this work, we introduce the nanometer-resolution two-dimensional mapping of the local valley-dependent electron $g$-factors of a QD formed in a Si/SiGe heterostructure.
 Our method is based on the separation of an entangled two-spin state by conveyor-belt spin shuttling~\cite{Struck23,desmet24, volmer24}.
 The spin singlet-triplet oscillations of a static reference QD and a mobile QD probe the $g$-factor difference $\Delta g$ of the mobile QD shuttled to the position of interest compared to the reference QD.
 We measure a two-dimensional map of $\Delta g$-variations spanning a total area of $\SI{40}{\nano\meter}\times \SI{400}{\nano\meter}$.
-The map reveals a striking symmetry with respect to the valley states, as well as good statistical agreement with theoretical expectations \cite{Woods24_2,Woods25}.
-We reconstruct lateral traces of the complex valley coupling $\Delta$ ~\cite{Woods24_2} by combining the $g$-factor map with the corresponding two-dimensional valley splitting map measured on the same device.
+The map reveals a striking symmetry with respect to the valley states that is in good statistical agreement with theoretical expectations \cite{Woods24_2,Woods25}.
+We reconstruct lateral traces of the complex valley coupling $\Delta$ ~\cite{Woods25} by combining the $g$-factor map with the corresponding two-dimensional valley splitting map measured on the same device.
+In this way we show how one can obtain detailed knowledge of $\EVS$, the electron $g$-factor, and the alley coupling phase that will then provide valuable feedback to the operation of qubit chips, and to the systematical optimization of the growth and strain-engineering of the Si/SiGe material \cite{Wuetz2022, marcogliese25}.